jocosocial/twitarr/rest_documentation.md

 Returns a list of all users.
 No paging.
 Most clients shouldn't implement this.

 #### Requires
-* logged in as admin.
+* logged in as moderator, tho, or admin.
     * Accepts: key query parameter

 #### Returns